hawkeyetwolf/hawkeyetwolf.github.io/cv.md

 Leveraged the [Groups](https://www.drupal.org/project/group) module to support just the right amount of subsite content flexibility and custom branding.

 **Weather.com** (2015)
-Solved a major pain point for The Weather Channel by creating a flexible, easy-to-use editorial experience for their global team of editors.
-Overcame tight deadlines and shifting priorities to deliver a highly performant and reliable web presence.
-Gained a depth of experience in ***migration*** of legacy content, ***Batch*** + ***Queue*** API implementations, ***AngularJS*** mods, ***ESI*** routing, ***Panels*** plumbing, ***i18n***, Entity ***Translation***, and ***WYSIWYG*** rich media (embeddable entities).
+Crafted a suite of editorial tools to support The Weather Channel's global team of editors.
+Configured Drupal to provide a highly-cachable base page with ESI tags that delivered personalized weather content from the edge.
+Gained experience in ***migration*** of legacy content, ***Batch + Queue API*** processing, Panels plumbing, ***i18n*** (internationalization), Entity ***Translation***, and WYSIWYG rich media (embeddable entities).

 **Habitat for Humanity** (2015)
 Worked to build client trust by first showing success with a few small engagements.
 Provided training to empower their development team.
-Implemented a "content server" workflow to allow their editors to build content in one environment then deploy it to production.
+Implemented a "content server" workflow to allow their editors to stage content in one environment then deploy it to production.
 Successfully established a strong working relationship that set up the organization for success in a full redesign.

 **Georgia Tech Research Institute** (2015)
-Led a team in building a secure intranet that facilitates departmental communication, compliance, and organizational cohesion.
-Utilized installation profiles and programmatic content creation to standardize the team's development environments.
+Led a team in building an intranet to faciltate inter-departmental communication and compliance.
+Utilized installation profiles and programmatic content creation to standardize the team’s development environments in lieu of passing around databases with sensitive data.

 [**Emory University, Tetramer Core Facility**](http://tetramer.yerkes.emory.edu) (2014)
-Streamlined the client's workflow by automating and streamlining their order intake process with a ***Drupal Commerce*** implementation.
-Built an object-oriented, fail-safe, bi-directional synchronization framework to keep the website up to date with the staff's FileMaker database.
+Streamlined the client’s unit production workflow with a ***Drupal Commerce*** implementation to automate their order intake process.
+Built an object-oriented, bi-directional synchronization framework to keep their website up to date with the staff’s FileMaker database.

 ---